Electrical 101 — What Every Homeowner Should Know

 EV Charger Installation Basics

-With EV adoption growing rapidly in Canada, home charger installation is one of the fastest-growing services electricians provide.
+With EV adoption growing rapidly, home charger installation is one of the fastest-growing services electricians provide.

-Many provinces and utilities offer rebates for EV charger installation.
+Many utilities and local governments offer rebates for EV charger installation.
 Check with your local utility before getting quotes.

 Knob-and-Tube Wiring: What You Need to Know

 A full K&T rewire typically costs $8,000-$15,000+ depending on the size of the home.
 Many electricians can do the work in stages (floor by floor) to spread out the cost.
-Always get an ESA inspection after rewiring.
+Always get an electrical safety inspection after rewiring.

-When is an ESA permit required?
+When is a permit required?
 For most electrical work beyond simple replacements — new circuits, panel upgrades, EV charger installation, rewiring, outdoor wiring, hot tub hookups, and more.

-Cost: Most ESA permits and inspections cost $100-$300.
+Cost: Most permits and inspections cost $100-$300.
 Your electrician typically handles the application.

-Other provinces: Each province has its own electrical inspection authority.
-Your licensed electrician will know the local requirements.
+Local requirements: Every area has its own electrical inspection authority and fee schedule.
+Your licensed electrician will know the requirements where you live.

 Always ask to see an electrician's license and proof of insurance before hiring.
 A licensed electrician carries liability insurance and Workers' Compensation coverage, protecting you from liability if something goes wrong.